nathanramoscfa/JacksonQuery/README.md

 from the Jackson National Life (JNL) Insurance website located at www.jackson.com.
 Its main objective is to facilitate investment advisers in making informed decisions about variable annuity subaccount investments.

-This package finds, downloads, and parses all content of all variable annuity subaccount prospectuses and Morningstar reports found on the JNL website.
+This package finds, downloads, and parses content of all the variable annuity subaccount prospectuses and Morningstar reports found on the JNL website.
 The parsed content is processed into data structures, enabling easy and efficient data analysis.
 Additionally, JacksonQuery provides a factor model and a portfolio optimization module, automating the investment selection and portfolio construction process.